blackviper30091980-stack/PetStore-API-Testing/negative-test-cases/README.md

  Test Data: user ID,username,first name,last name,email,password,userStatus,phone

  Steps: 1.
-Send a post request to /user to create a user in the system with invalid id value
+Send a POST request to /user to create a user in the system with invalid id value

  2. Observe the response